jyanqa/jyanqa.github.io/_pages/landing.md

 Hi, I'm Anh 👋

 I'm a Data Science graduate with a focus on Machine Learning and Natural Language Processing.
-Currently working at [KNIME](https://www.knime.com) on AI and Machine Learning research applications.

-I've been fortunate to win several AI/ML competitions at ETH Zurich, including challenges in [Hate Speech Detection](https://latsis2023.ethz.ch/program.html), [Arts Creation with LLMs](https://www.datathon.ai), and [Soccer Analytics](https://sn.ethz.ch/hs23/sasc.html).
+The main reason I started writing my personal website is to project something of the real me into virtual life.
+As AI continues to build more and more personalities, I want to leave my footprint in this evolution.
+Second, with AI developing so quickly, I'm starting to blog to share my thoughts about things and take notes on this rapid pace of change.

 [Learn more about me →](/about/)